Ryu Ga Gotoku Studio: Amusement Vision

+During 2004, Sammy Corporation bought a controlling share in Sega and created the new company Sega Sammy Holdings, an entertainment conglomerate.
+Since then, Sega and Sammy became subsidiaries of the aforementioned holding company, with both companies operating independently, while the executive departments merged.
+Prior to the acquisition by Sammy, Sega began the process of re-integrating its subsidiaries into the main company, which was completed by October 2004.
+Sega would also restructure the development studios again, consolidating the divisions further into the Global Entertainment, Amusement Software, and New Entertainment R&D divisions.

 Development of Yakuza / Like a Dragon and building a franchise

-By July 2005, Amusement Vision was renamed to New Entertainment R&D Dept., and the development of Yakuza was progressing.
-The first Like a Dragon game had a difficult development cycle, as the first pitch was rejected by the higher-ups, due to expecting something different out of Nagoshi.
-At the time, Sega and Sammy merged to form Sega Sammy Holdings.
-The new owner and CEO of Sega Sammy, Hajime Satomi saw footage of Like a Dragon that was forcibly sneaked in a preview of upcoming Sega games, in spite of that it wasn't officially a project yet.
+By 2005, most Amusement Vision members were located at the New Entertainment R&D Dept. The first Like a Dragon game had a difficult development cycle, as the first pitch was rejected by the higher-ups, due to expecting something different out of Nagoshi.
+The CEO of Sega Sammy, Hajime Satomi saw footage of Like a Dragon that was forcibly sneaked in a preview of upcoming Sega games, in spite of that it wasn't officially a project yet.
 Satomi took an interest in it, though the Sega executives were unhappy about this move.
 Through perseverance however, Nagoshi managed to get the project started.

 The project was risky as there was no estimate on how the market would accept a game aimed at only adult Japanese males, based in the Japanese underworld.
 The highest estimate was only 70,000 copies in Japan.
 However, over time, the game sold over 1 million copies.
 Nagoshi said that it gave the team confidence to press on and continue to evolve it into a series.
 The staff from Amusement Vision and Smilebit worked on many different console and arcade games, and they had confidence in their genres and careers.
 However, Like a Dragon did not match any of their past experiences, which Nagoshi saw as them all playing on a level playing field.
 Every element of the game had to go through Nagoshi first, because only he had a concrete idea of how the game was supposed to end up.
 However, some staff did not like the uncertain nature and overall pressure of the project, and ended up quitting.
 When the game grew into a franchise, the staff gained more freedom and independence in regards to which elements to put into the game, due to established rules by Nagoshi.
 Therefore, the games became more varied as the series went on.
-The initial target audience was adult Japanese males but overtime, the series audience expanded into females and also overseas players, though the primary target audience still remains the adult Japanese males.
+The initial target audience was adult Japanese males but over time, the series audience expanded into females and also overseas players, though the primary target audience still remains the adult Japanese males.